pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 It would be great to develop a hash function, which, provided that the number of entries is less than the array size, would map them all to different slots.
 Perhaps, this can be achieved in some special cases, but not in a general-purpose implementation.
 This means that such implementation must deal with hash collisions.
-A classic hash map does that by storing more than one entry per slot in some data collection.
-The simplest, and most offen used for that purpose, collection is a simple linked list -- this is what **Java 7** uses. **Java 8** introduces a change: it uses binary trees for long chains (eight elements and more).
+A classic hash map does that by storing more than one entry per slot in some data collection, most commonly a linked list.
+This is what **Java 7** does. **Java 8** introduces a change: it uses binary trees for long chains (eight elements and more).
 We'll concentrate on **Java 7** for now (most of findings are also applicable to **Java 8**, since chains of eight and more elements are a pathological case).